Creating a Single Mom (or Single Dad) Budget: 10 Tips for Financial Success

 4. Slash Spending

 After reviewing your cash flow and creating a budget that honors your values and financial goals, you’ll likely be able to identify expenses that you can reduce or eliminate.
+Here are a few budgeting tips to help you find and cut back on discretionary spending.

 Save money by using promo codes and coupons.
-Be careful not to overspend in an attempt to compensate for what you feel like your kids might be lacking from living in a single parent household.
+Be careful not to overspend in an attempt to compensate for what you feel like your kids might be lacking from living in a single-parent household.

 “There are all kinds of justifications for spending, which could blow the budget up,” Ward said.

-She said one of her favorite ways to save money is to ask businesses if they offer a single parent discount, even if it’s not advertised.
+She said one of her favorite ways to save money is to ask businesses if they offer a single-parent discount, even if it’s not advertised.

 “If I have a repair person come to my house or anything that’s negotiable, I will say: Do you give discounts to single moms?”
 Ward said.
-“And a lot of times, [they’ll say] yes.
+“And a lot of times, (they’ll say) yes.
 You don’t know until you ask.”

 Another approach to cutting expenses is to examine your essential bills — like your rent or mortgage, your phone bill and your utility bills — to see if there are less expensive service providers or other options.

+To obtain financial freedom, you may need to put a financial goal like homeownership on the back burner.
 For Simmons, that meant selling her five-bedroom house and downsizing to a small two-bedroom apartment.

 “I could have stayed in the house, but I would not have been able to save, and I would have continued to feel stressed,” she said.